opencollective/documentation/about/community-guidelines.md

 ### **Be inclusive**

 The reason we can do great things together is that each of us bring a different perspective.
 Whoever you are, you have a unique perspective and unique skills to contribute.
-Moreover as we strive towards becoming a community that welcomes and supports people of all backgrounds and identities.
-This includes, but is not limited to, members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion and mental and physical ability.So be welcoming and inclusive .
+We strive towards becoming a community that welcomes and supports people of all backgrounds and identities.
+This includes, but is not limited to, members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion and mental and physical ability.
+So be welcoming and inclusive .

 ### **Be respectful**

 We have zero tolerance for trolling or harassment.
 Being a jerk will not get you a place in this community; it will turn people away.
-We don’t want that noise in the system.We know that not all of us will agree on certain points all the time, but we strongly believe that disagreement is a strict no excuse for poor behavior and poor manners amongst the community.
-We as a community might experience some or other frustration now and then due to disagreements, but we cannot afford to make that frustration turn into a personal attack.
+We don’t want that noise in the system.
+We know that not all of us will agree all the time, but we strongly believe that disagreement is a strict no excuse for poor behavior.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.

 ### **Be mindful**